 I still died before getting past year one, but I felt the God of Luck was smiling down on me for that run – it reminded me a lot of The Binding of Isaac and how success in that game usually comes down to luck and what you find in the level.

-There are bonuses and progression items which you can unlock via doing well at the game, making your next run easier or more efficient.
+There are bonuses and progression items that you can unlock via doing well at the game, making your next run easier or more efficient.
 At the end of each season, the game counts how much you made via selling your crops – based on the amount you have, you’ll unlock freebies from the mayor.
 Among the items you receive are ‘Cornucopias’, items you’ll get if you hit the upper-bounds of the scale.

 Cornucopias can be spent before you start a new game, unlocking one of two bonuses presented to you.
 They aren’t massive bonuses, giving you things such as having one extra pickaxe when you start the game, start with a number of seeds based on how well you did in your last run, and starting the game with a few extra hearts of health, but when you have a few of them, you can really see the benefits.
 So, the better you do in each season, the more of these you obtain, and then you can spend them to make subsequent runs a bit ‘easier’.

 I can’t talk about Atomicrops and not talk about how gorgeous it looks.
 The entire game is so colourful and cutesy, even if you’re being raided by mutated creatures and vehicles at night time.
 Every single enemy has its own personality and charm to it, even the crops you grow are disturbingly living ‘things’ with faces and emotions.
 Also, at the end of each season (three days), a boss appears who is looking to wreak havoc on your farm with its much bigger size and strength.
-These bosses look fantastic, a giant sun which evolves into a pissed off sun, a murderous tractor who claims the farm is his, and even a giant killer bunny!
+These bosses look fantastic, a giant sun that evolves into a pissed off sun, a murderous tractor that claims the farm is his, and even a giant killer bunny!

 On launch, Atomicrops wasn’t a fun game to play.
 I loved the concept and the game itself was great, but on the PlayStation 4, the performance was pretty bad.
 Thankfully, the latest patch, 1.04, has resolved ‘most’ of the issues I have with the game.
 Previously, walking into a new biome or engaging in battle caused the game to stutter, pause, have frame drops, and/or jerkiness, and the loading times between days was very, very long.
 The patch resolved the performance issues, I’ve not encountered any stuttering or pausing when in battle or moving between biomes now – so that’s great.